 Nevertheless, for a force to alter the velocity of a body, that force would have to be particulate, too, meaning that inter-particulate forces would come into play, once again.
 As already noted, continuous media have no inner coherence that enables them to alter anything -- unless, once more, they are surreptitiously viewed as particulate -- or somehow 'credited with rigidity' by mere fiat.
 This would then collapse this scenario back into option (1), with all its associated classical and figurative problems.
 Either way, the alleged contradiction here would evaporate for want of terms.

 This criticism still applies even if the word "contradiction" is replaced by "conflict"; clearly, things can't conflict if they don't exist, nor can they "conflict" with what they have prevented from taking place.

-[And what exactly is the 'inner conflict' here that is supposed to make things move?
+[And what exactly is the 'inner conflict' here that is supposed to make things move and keep them moving?
 A metaphysical motor of some sort?
 More on that in Essay Five.]

 It could be argued that the "conflict" here is precisely this: the fact that one force prevents another from acting.
 That option, along with all its ramifications, is considered in detail in Essay Eight Part Two (especially here).
 Further analysis of that option would prevent this from being a mere summary!